dti-research/learning-shifting-for-grasping/README.md

 ## Software Environment Details

-While upgrading the codebase we decided to upgrade to the newest ROS 1 version that Franka supports which is currently ROS Melodic.
-More details on the installation process of each library can be found in the [Dockerfile](docker/Dockerfile).
+Below is a chosen list of libraries with versions, more details on the installation process of each library can be found in the [Dockerfile](docker/Dockerfile).

 - ROS Melodic
 - Franka Control Interface (FCI) v4.0.4 ([robot firmware](https://support.franka.de/))